cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

 through.

 Since the door is on a high platform, you'll need to grab and discard `Elevate` to reach the top, making sure to shoot the start of the Laser Trap chain.

-While still the first level that players have encountered a Laser Trap, they are still able to piece together a variety of mechanics using small building blocks of knowledge.
+The framing of the first Laser Trap in this room, similar to the spawn point, draws the player's eye, which they then follow like a path of dominoes.
+Despite it being the first level with a Laser Trap, players can piece together a variety of mechanics using the building blocks established earlier.

 <figure class="align-center">
   <img